cedricwalter/cedricwalter.github.io/_posts/linux/2004-08-26-migration-to-linux.md

 ## **My webcam, a Philips PCV680K vesta pro**

-Plug and ….. wait, after some minutes (I was playing with the mount command, maybe it can shorten the process if you log as root (<font face="Courier New" size="2">type su) and try to force mount of all devices mount -a)
+Plug and ….. wait, after some minutes (I was playing with the mount command, maybe it can shorten the process if you log as root (type su) and try to force mount of all devices mount -a)

 - In google “linux webcam philips” give me this page: <http://smcc.demon.nl/webcam> It seems that these is now a part of the kernel since 2.4.15
-- It place an icon on the desktop “”webcam” clicking on it start <font face="Courier New" size="2">Gnome meeting, you have then 7 steps to complete before using this tool.
+- It place an icon on the desktop “”webcam” clicking on it start Gnome meeting, you have then 7 steps to complete before using this tool.
 - It only allow you to use it between other gnome meetings instance, kopete, the Instant messaging has no webcam plugin, and do not recognize that a webcam was installed.

 ## **Intall the latest nVidia driver**